randy30h/Plane-Shooter/README.md

 # Plane-Shooter
- create game for recruitmen test of Rock Nano Global
+ create game for recruitment test of Rock Nano Global